Delhi registers 89 fresh COVID-19 cases, 4 deaths; positivity rate 0.12 pc | Health

 Delhi has so far recorded 14,33,934 coronavirus cases.
 Of this, over 14.07 lakh patients have recovered while the death toll stands at 24,965.

+According to the health bulletin released on Sunday, 170 COVID-19 cases from earlier weeks were added to the tally in the ICMR portal on Saturday by Central Jail Hospital, Tihar Prisons.

-On Saturday, the city reported 85 COVID-19 cases, the lowest daily count this year, with a positivity rate of 0.12 per cent and nine deaths.
+On Saturday, the city reported 85 cases of coronavirus, the lowest daily count this year, with a positivity rate of 0.12 percent and nine deaths.
+Delhi had reported 89 cases of COVID-19 and 11 deaths on Monday.
+That was the first time that the daily count of coronavirus cases had gone below the 100-mark since February 16, when 94 people were diagnosed with Covid.

+The city recorded 134 cases with a positivity rate of 0.20 percent and 8 deaths on Tuesday.
+It registered 111 cases and seven deaths on Wednesday, while the positivity rate was 0.15 percent.

+On Thursday, 109 COVID-19 cases and eight deaths were recorded while on Friday, 115 cases and four deaths, the lowest since March 21, were reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)